sissbruecker/linkding/README.md

 - [Helm Chart](https://charts.pascaliske.dev/charts/linkding/) Helm Chart for deploying linkding inside a Kubernetes cluster.
 By [pascaliske](https://github.com/pascaliske)
 - [linkding-extension](https://github.com/jeroenpardon/linkding-extension) Chromium compatible extension that wraps the linkding bookmarklet.
 Tested with Chrome, Edge, Brave.
 By [jeroenpardon](https://github.com/jeroenpardon)
 - [linkding-injector](https://github.com/Fivefold/linkding-injector) Injects search results from linkding into the sidebar of search pages like google and duckduckgo.
 Tested with Firefox and Chrome.
 By [Fivefold](https://github.com/Fivefold)
+- [aiolinkding](https://github.com/bachya/aiolinkding) A Python3, async library to interact with the linkding REST API.
+By [bachya](https://github.com/bachya)

 ## Development